dalbay/Angular-and-NET_Core-Sample-App/README.md

 	  ```

 ## Create an API Endpoint
-- create a controller which will have the API Endpoints that we are going to need.
+- Create a controller which will have the API Endpoints.
-- go to the Controllers folder and create a new controller- *BooksController.cs*
+- Inside the Controllers folder and create a new controller - *BooksController.cs*
-  - define the namespace and then inside here we are going to create our first controller
+  - Define the namespace and inside here create all book controllers
+  - Define the route for this controller - ```[Route("api/[controller]")]```
-  - for a class to be a controller, we need to inherit in this case from the controller base class, which is the AspNetCore.mvc.
+  - Inherit ```Controller``` base class, for a class to be a controller which is the AspNetCore.mvc
-    First of all, let us define the route for this controller - ```[Route("api/[controller]")]```
-	Inside this controller, we want to use the books service.
-So, to use the service, we need to inject it in our constructor.
-For that, we write in here private IBookService.
-And then we write in here, ctor.
-Double tap to create the constructor.
+  - Create a field to use BookService with ```IBookService``` and Inject BookService in our constructor.
+  - To create the constructor type ctor + Double tap.
 	```C#
 	using Augusta_Tech___Rural_Sourcing.Data;
 	using Microsoft.AspNetCore.Mvc;